masagrator/FPSLocker/README.md

 - Pokemon Scarlet
 - Pokemon Violet
 - Sonic Frontier
-- The Legend of Zelda: Tears of the Kingdom
+- The Legend of Zelda: Tears of the Kingdom  (Warehouse patch enables triple buffer, so there is no need to use this option)
 - Xenoblade Chronicles: Definitive Edition
 - Xenoblade Chronicles 2
 - Xenoblade Chronicles 3